marc2332/bliss/doc/docs/config_mg.md

 A measurement group can have many `states` to denote different usages.
-For example, it is possible to disable some counters during an alignment and, in case of problem, to switch to the state where diagnostic counters are enabled.
+For example, it is possible to disable some counters during an alignment and, in case of problem, switch to the state, where diagnostic counters are enabled.

 At creation, a measurement group is in the `default` state: